Complex and Adaptive Dynamical Systems: A Primer: Coevolution and Game Theory

 as $R-T<0$ and $S-P<0$.
 The reward for cooperation is always smaller than that for defecting.

-\underline{\bf Evolutionary games on a lattice}\\ The adaptive dynamics of evolutionary games can change completely when the individual agents are placed on a regular lattice and when they adapt their strategies based on past observations.
-A possible simple rule is the following. \begin{itemize} \item At each generation (time step) every agent evaluates its own payoff when interacting with its four neighbors, as well as the payoff of its neighbors.
+\runinhead{Evolutionary Games on a Lattice} The adaptive dynamics of evolutionary games can change completely when the individual agents are placed on a regular lattice and when they adapt their strategies based on past observations.
+A possible simple rule is the following: \begin{itemize} \item [--]At each generation (time step) every agent evaluates its own payoff when interacting with its four neighbors, as well as the payoff of its neighbors.

-\item The individual agent then compares his own payoff one-by-one with the payoffs obtained by his four neighbors.
+\item[--] The individual agent then compares his own payoff one-by-one with the payoffs obtained by his four neighbors.

-\item The agent then switches his strategy (to cooperate or to defect) to the strategy of its neighbor if the neighbor did receive a higher payoff. \end{itemize} This simple rule can lead to complex real-space patterns of defectors intruding in a background of cooperators, see Fig.\ \ref{evolution_lattix_pisoner}.
-The details depend on the value chosen for the payoff matrix.

-\underline{\bf Nash equilibria and coevolutionary avalanches}\\ Coevolutionary games on a lattice lead eventually to an equilibrium state, which by definition has to be a Nash equilibrium.
-If such a state is perturbed from the outside, a self-critical coevolutionary avalanche may follow, in close relation to the sandpile model discussed in the chapter {\em ``Cellular automata and self organized criticality''}.
+\item[--] The agent then switches his strategy (to cooperate or to defect) to the strategy of {his} neighbor if the neighbor {received} a higher payoff. \end{itemize} This simple rule can lead to complex real-space patterns of defectors intruding in a background of cooperators, see Fig.~\ref{evolution_lattix_pisoner}.
+The details depend on the value chosen for the payoff matrix. \runinhead{Nash Equilibria and Coevolutionary Avalanches} Coevolutionary games on a lattice {eventually lead} to an equilibrium state, which by definition has to be a Nash equilibrium.
+If such a state is perturbed from the outside, a self-critical coevolutionary avalanche may follow, in close relation to the sandpile model discussed in Chap.~\ref{chap_automata1}.

+\runinhead{Game Theory and Memory} Standard game theory deals with an anonymous society of agents, with agents having no memory of previous encounters.
+Generalizing this standard setup it is possible to empower the agents with a memory of their own past strategies and achieved utilities.
+Considering additionally individualized societies, this memory may then include the names of the opponents encountered previously, and this kind of games provides the basis for studying the emergence of sophisticated survival strategies, like altruism, via evolutionary processes.

+\runinhead{Opinion Dynamics} Agents in classical game theory aim to maximize their respective utilities.
+Many social interactions between interacting agents however do not need explicitly the concept of rewards or utilities in order to describe interesting phenomena.

+Examples of reward-free games are opinion dynamics models.
+In a simple model for continous opinion dynamics $i=1,\ \dots,\ N$ agents have continous opinions $x_i=x_i(t)$.
+When two agents interact they change their respective opinions according to

+where $\theta$ is the confidence interval.
+Consensus can be reached step by step only when the initial opinions are not too contrarian.
+For large confidence intervals $\theta$, relative to the intial scatter of opinions, global consensus will be reached, clusters of opinions emerge on the other side for a small confidence interval.